martel-innovate/deep-log-inspection/doc/install/monasca-log-agent.md

 Copy the [log-client/monasca-log-agent][2] directory to the syslog server.
 Then, `cd` into it and, using [docker][1], pull the image from [Docker Hub][9] and run it in a container, as follows:

     docker pull martel/monasca-log-agent
-    docker run -d --name=monasca-log-agent -v /home/ubuntu/monasca-log-agent/config/logstash.conf:/etc/logstash/conf.d/logstash.conf -p 1025:1025/udp martel/monasca-log-agent
+    docker run -d --name=monasca-log-agent -v /home/ubuntu/monasca-log-agent/logstash.conf:/etc/logstash/conf.d/logstash.conf -p 1025:1025/udp martel/monasca-log-agent

 Logstash's syslog input plugin will be listening for logs on port 1025 and the monasca_log_api output plugin will send them to the [Monasca Log API](monasca-log-api.md).
-The Logstash pipeline can be found in [config/logstash.conf][4].
+The Logstash pipeline can be found in [logstash.conf][4].

 The monasca_log_api output plugin must authenticate to Keystone, so make sure it authenticates to the same instance as the Monasca Log API.
 Please refer to the Monasca Log API [configuration guide](monasca-log-api.md) for more details.

 ## Region
 The Monasca Log Agent is responsible for submitting information about the region where the logs are generated.
-The region has to be added to the _dimensions_ in the output section of `config/logstash.conf`:
+The region has to be added to the _dimensions_ in the output section of `logstash.conf`:

     output {
         monasca_log_api {